golemfactory/golem-docs/src/pages/docs/creators/dapps/creating-golem-dapps.md

 ### dapp-runner

 The most straightforward way of running your dApp on Golem currently is by using `dapp-runner` directly.
-Dapp-runner is our reference implementation of the Golem Deploy model, able to take your application descriptor and connect to a Yagna daemon to first orchestrate deployment of all the components of your app and then supervise their state.
+Dapp-runner is our reference implementation of the Golem Deploy model, able to take your application descriptor and connect to a Yagna service to first orchestrate deployment of all the components of your app and then supervise their state.

 Extensive information on running and installing the `dapp-runner` can be found in it README: